kilianmuller/dotfiles/README.md

-# Kilian dotfiles repo
+# Kilian dotfiles repository

 This is a collection of the dotfiles that I am using.

-- i3 window manager: i3_config
+- i3_config   i3 window manager